 It is important to ask questions from the speaker and to be sure you have a clear understanding of what they are communicating.
-The speaker may not be skilled in communications so you may need to pull out clarifications of key points to ensure you understand the message.
+The speaker may not be skilled in communications so you may need to pull out clarifications of key points to make sure you understand the message.
 “So what you need is …”, “So I understand this …”, “So what you are telling me is ….” are examples of clarifications.

 Emails, memos and reports are all forms of written communications skills.
 They can be a very effective and efficient means of communications provided they are done correctly.

 One of the biggest complaints about written communications, in particular email is too much information is given.
 Apply the KISS (Keep It Simple Stupid) principle to all forms of written communications.
 In most instances you should be able to communicate an email message in three to five sentences.